Asher Allen

-Asher Allen (born January 22, 1988) is a former American football cornerback who played for three seasons in the National Football League (NFL) for the Minnesota Vikings.
-After playing college football for Georgia, he was drafted by the Vikings in the third round of the 2009 NFL Draft.
+Asher Allen (born January 22, 1988) is an American former professional football player who was a cornerback for three seasons in the National Football League (NFL) for the Minnesota Vikings.
+After playing college football for Georgia, he was selected by the Vikings in the third round of the 2009 NFL draft.

 Professional career

 Allen made his NFL debut in week 7 against the Pittsburgh Steelers due to an injury to starting cornerback Antoine Winfield.
 In the game, Allen made two key fourth quarter plays.
 He first made a touchdown-saving tackle on a kick return by Stefan Logan.
 Later in the drive he caused a fumble on Steelers quarterback Ben Roethlisberger, resulting in a fourth down.
 In week 11 against the Seattle Seahawks, Allen intercepted a pass from Matt Hasselbeck for his first NFL interception.
 He was placed on injured reserve at the end of the 2011 season due to a concussion.
 After three seasons of play, he announced his retirement from the NFL on May 30, 2012.